Pupil Premium

 To enhance the frequency and information sharing with families of all students, to support learning and build the relationship with school |

 To develop pastoral communications to all families and integrate parent surveys, with some focused Pupil Premium parent surveys.
+To trial phone call consultations for parents and carers.
 To analyse this information and use it to develop the school’s strategy. |

 Activity in this academic year